 From left to right enter the appropriate number in each of the field positions using the numeral keys.
-Once a given field has had the number entered, the MDI system will automatically index to the next position for entry.
+Once a given field has the appropriate number entered the HHC will automatically index to the next position for entry.

 When completed the date/time information should look as follows: